What About Emotions? Guiding Fine-Grained Emotion Extraction from Mobile App Reviews: Method

 \subsection{Iterative Human Annotation}

 Human annotation takes two key artifacts as input: the \textbf{emotion taxonomy} (derived from RQ\textsubscript{1}) and the \textbf{dataset of reviews} for annotation.
 We leveraged a dataset of user reviews from a multi-domain catalogue of popular mobile apps~\cite{Motger2024}, spanning 10 Google Play categories.
 Additionally, it provides annotations for 198 distinct app features (e.g., \textit{instant messaging}, \textit{video sharing}, \textit{note-taking}, \textit{GPS navigation}), enabling future research in feature-based emotion analysis.
 We randomly selected up to 10 sentences from reviews mentioning each feature\footnote{Some features in the dataset had fewer than 10 reviews mentioning them.}, resulting in a total of 1,412 reviews.
-These were shuffled and divided into 15 subsets, each used in a sequential annotation iteration, labelled from $iteration_0$ to $iteration_{14}$.
+These were shuffled and divided into 15 subsets (100 reviews each, 12 for the latter), labelled from $iteration_0$ to $iteration_{14}$.
 Annotations were performed by five human annotators ($Ann_1$ to $Ann_5$), all co-authors of this paper, as follows:

 \begin{itemize} \item \textbf{Step \step{6} -- Guidelines elaboration.} Based on the literature review (RQ\textsubscript{1}), $Ann_1$ drafted the initial version of the annotation guidelines.
 These guidelines include: \textit{(i)} formal definitions of each emotion adapted to the context of mobile app reviews, \textit{(ii)} real examples of app review sentences for each emotion, and \textit{(iii)} detailed instructions on the annotation process.
 Annotation was defined at the sentence level, with emotions assigned atomically to individual sentences.
 Annotators could refer to full reviews for context and ambiguity resolution.
 The guidelines were refined during the first two iterations.
 In $iteration_0$, $Ann_1$ and $Ann_2$ independently labelled a shared subset of sentences without prior discussion, allowing ambiguities and gaps in the guidelines to surface.